Sewing Operators Are the Backbone of the LJ Team

 What are the responsibilities of a sewing operator?

-At LJ Design & Manufacturing, we work on a variety of products for our customers ranging from simple webbing straps sewn straight on a basic single needle lockstitch machine to complex items sewn on specialty machines such as double needle, open bed cylinder and cover stitch.
+We work on a variety of products for our customers ranging from simple webbing straps sewn straight on a basic single needle lockstitch machine to complex items sewn on specialty machines such as double needle, open bed cylinder and cover stitch.
 Other simple machines are bartacker, surger and binder.

 Entry Level Sewing Operator